ruuda/sempervivum/README.md

     stack build
     stack exec sempervivum

-## Future work
+## Status and future work

- * **v1**: A server-side rendered app backed by a server side database.
+ * **Mostly done**: A server-side rendered app backed by a server side database.
- * **v2**: A client-side app backed by local storage, able to generate notifications.
+ * **In progress**: A client-side app backed by local storage, able to generate notifications.
- * **v3**: Syncing between multiple devices through a server.
-Data should be encrypted client-side, and the username must be hashed, so the server cannot identify users.
-All the server needs is a table of `username_hash: bytes`, `encrypted_data: bytes`, `revision: int`.
+ * **Future**: Syncing between multiple devices through a server.
+Data should be encrypted client-side, and the user id should be a client-side chosen uuid, that can be claimed on a first-come-first-serve basis, so the server cannot identify users.
+All the server needs is a table of `user_id: uuid`, `encrypted_data: bytes`, `revision: int`.
 The data naturally forms a CRDT, which facilitates syncing.
+The user should keep the user id secret to prevent others from overwriting the encrypted data.
+Knowledge of the user id authenticates the user.
- * **v4**: Decoupling usernames from sync, so you can share one sync accout with everybody in the house or office, and know who watered which plant.
+ * **Far future**: Add usernames (local to the client data), so you can share one sync account with everybody in the house or office, and know who watered which plant.

 ## License